Never Forget (Take That song): Critical reception

-Some have noticed similarities between the track's chorus and that of Smokey Robinsons' 1965 "Tracks of My Tears".
+Some have noticed similarities between the track's chorus and that of Smokey Robinson's 1965 "Tracks of My Tears".
 The link to Robinson is also shown in a duet between Barlow and Robinson which features on the 2014 album Smokey & Friends.

-In 2018, the song was ranked seventy first by Billboard critics in their compilation of the 100 Greatest Boyband Songs of All Time.
+In 2018, "Never Forget" was included in American Billboard magazine's list of the "100 Greatest Boyband Songs of All Time".

 Music video

 The accompanying music video for the song was directed by David Amphlett.
 It is a montage of childhood moments of Take That caught on camera and features photographs of the members as children.
 Most of the footage is taken from the band performing live, backstage at gigs or on tour.
-Other moments such as the band meeting Prince Charles and TV appearances are also shown.
-The video for "Never Forget" was later published on Take That's official YouTube channel in October 2009.
-It has amassed more than 9.4 million views as of September 2021.
+Other moments such as the band meeting then-Prince Charles and TV appearances are also shown.
+"Never Forget" won Best Video at the 1995 Smash Hits Awards.